 Why am I broke reason #2: You think you can’t have fun and achievement are mutually exclusive

 Let’s start from scratch.
 Start from today.
+If you keep asking yourself “Why am I broke?”
+You have a mindset issue.
 Change that mindset.
 You can have fun and achieve at the same time.
 You can have everything you’ve ever wanted and have a successful budget.
 Not only that, you can reward yourself, unapologetically, and hit your savings goals every month.

 I’ve seen it time and time again.
 Too many of us are living these lives where we don’t stop and think about our own desires, needs, and what will make us happy.
 As Randy Pausch says “Never underestimate the importance of having fun”.
 Life is to be enjoyed.
 Having a budget can facilitate the life that we want to create for ourselves.
 However, it shouldn’t cost us that happiness.